birdcw/bird-eprime/README.md

 theDevice: Any input device such as Keyboard, SRBox, etc.

 theStart: Any runnable object such as a stimulus display or procedure.
 The text file will only include input device activity that occurred after the start time of this object.
-Set theStart to your top-level procedure (i.e. SessionProc) if you want the text file to include input from the very beginning of your experiment.

 theEnd: The other temporal bound.
 The text file will only include input device activity that occurred before the finish time of this object.
-Set theEnd to your top-level procedure (i.e. SessionProc) if you want the text file to include input all the way up until the moment this subroutine is called.

 resp: any string of eprime-style input "qwerty{SPACE}1234", etc. Optional - when resp is omitted, input is written to the text regardless of the value.